 National Museum of Finland, Mannerheimintie 34, 00100 Helsinki

 Museokortti, käteinen, pankkikortit (myös Visa Electron), laskutus, luottokortit, Ticket Mind & Body -kortti, Luottokunnan Virikekortti, Eazybreak, Smartum kulttuuriseteli ja -saldokortti, Tyky+ -kulttuuriseteli ja ePassi.
 Matkatoimistoilla myös voucher.

-Our opening hours at the National Museum of Finland are regular as of June 1, 2020 but the security measures due to the Coronavirus may affect the visitor services of the National Museum of Finland.
-Please, note that the workshop Vintti is closed.
+Our opening hours at the National Museum are regular as of May 17th, 2021 but the security measures due to the Coronavirus may affect the visitor services of the National Museum.